Back to DWU AI Articles

 Domestic vs. International Revenue

-Domestic flights typically generate lower PRASM due to shorter flight times (lower yield per passenger) and more price-sensitive leisure segments.
-International flights, particularly transatlantic and trans-Pacific, generate premium PRASM due to corporate contracts, higher business travel penetration, and leisure segment willingness to pay higher prices for international travel.
+Domestic flights often generate lower PRASM due to shorter flight times (lower yield per passenger) and more price-sensitive leisure segments.
+International flights, particularly transatlantic and trans-Pacific7, generate premium PRASM due to corporate contracts, higher business travel penetration, and leisure segment willingness to pay higher prices for international travel.
 Carriers with strong international networks (Delta, United, American) generate 5-8 point higher overall PRASM than point-to-point carriers without significant international service.

 Premium vs. Economy Revenue